Readme-Workflows/recent-activity/.github/CONTRIBUTING.md

 The Recent Activity Repository follows a simple rule where different Pull request states indicate different actions to do:

-- `Draft Pull requests` are not mergable nor reviewable. a Draft indicates that you're still working on it and that the changes are not yet final.
+- `Draft Pull requests` are not mergable nor reviewable.
+A draft indicates that you're still working on it and that the changes are not yet final.
-- `Pull request` indicate that they can be reviewed by Maintainers, but can't yet be merged.
+- `Pull request` indicate that they can be reviewed by maintainers, but can't yet be merged.
-- `Pull request with "Status: Ready" label` mark your Pull request as ready to merge.
-You can inform a Maintainer about your Pull request's state to get this label added to it.
+- `Pull request with "Status: Ready" label` marks your pull request as ready to merge.
+You can inform a maintainer about your pull request's state to get this label added to it.

 If at any point you need to make changes and don't want to risk getting your Pull request merged before that change, convert it back into a Draft.
-A Draft Pull request with the "Status: Ready" label that gets turned into a normal Pull request again will skip the review-phase unless you request a new review from the Maintainers.
+A Draft pull request with the "Status: Ready" label that gets turned into a normal pull request again will skip the review-phase unless you request a new review from the maintainers.

 ### Pull request title